Dental Bridges Cottonwood Heights

 Technically, a dental bridge can replace one to four missing adjacent teeth.
 That said, dentists usually have it replace one or two.

 The reason for this setup has to do with appliance stability.
 The longer a bridge extends, the less stable it becomes – especially when the abutment teeth aren’t healthy.
-Therefore, having the restoration replace three or more chompers is pretty risky.
+Therefore, having the restoration replace three or more teeth is pretty risky.

 On the other hand, it’s possible to reduce the risk.
 If you opt for implant bridges instead of regular ones, the implants will ensure your new teeth stay strong and secure.